smroccuzzo/UltraCold/README.md

     make
     make install

-## Examples
+##  Usage

-UltraCold come with several examples to illustrate how to use it to simulate ultra-cold atomic systems in the context of Gross-Pitaevskii theory.
+UltraCold comes packed with several solver classes for different flavors of Gross-Pitaevskii and Bogolyubov-like equations.
+The complete list of available solvers, as well as other useful classes (e.g. for data output) is available under the namespace [UltraCold](./docs/html/_ultra_cold_8hpp.html).

 The [examples](./examples) folder contains several folders called *example-n*, each containing